-Say hello to the team
+Say hello to our board

-This is just the board of directors - we couldn't save dogs without our awesome fosters, volunteers, and donors.
+We couldn't save dogs without our awesome fosters, volunteers, and donors.

-Jill Leiva, SENIOR Director
+Jill Leiva, Senior Director

 Jill was born and raised on the coast just south of San Francisco and grew up surrounded by numerous animals (dogs, cats, rabbits, iguanas, fish, frogs, and even a horse).
 As a kid she would help catch young kittens from feral colonies and find them homes.
 Later she'd become a junior volunteer at the SF SPCA as a dog walker.
 While in college she was an active volunteer at the local county shelter where she was involved with socialization, adoption counseling, and fostering.
 Currently she has two dogs adopted while with Copper's Dream.

 Alyce is a native of the South Bay, and sixth generation Californian.
 She grew up in a home that always had animals, whether dogs, cats, rabbits, birds or fish.
 She'd bring home any stray dog she found, secretly hoping the owner wouldn't be found and she could keep it.
 As an adult, she's always had dogs and cats.
 Previously she was in the tech sector of private security, with experience in training, procedural writing, recruiting, payroll and personnel management.
 She began as a foster for Copper’s Dream in 2011.
 Her current animals are all rescues, Maple - from CARE, Clyde - from Copper’s Dream, and 2 kittens from a litter of strays she helped a friend rescue.